BlueCross BlueShield of Minnesota - Healthy Eating Minnesota

 Food Industry - Voluntary Sodium Reduction

-Some Minnesota-based food companys have voluntarily made a commitment to reduce the sodium in their foods such as General Mills, Schwan Food Company and Target.
+Some Minnesota-based food companies have voluntarily made a commitment to reduce the sodium in their foods such as General Mills, Schwan Food Company and Target.

 Great Trays can help schools provide nutritious meals by sharing information,